-Airbus manages a long-term hedge portfolio with maturities of several years covering its net exposure to US dollar sales, mainly from the activities of Airbus Commercial Aircraft.
-This hedge portfolio covers a large portion of Airbus' firm commitments and highly probable forecast transactions.
+The Company manages a long-term hedge portfolio with maturities of several years covering its net exposure to US dollar sales, mainly from the commercial activities of Airbus.
+This hedge portfolio covers a large portion of the Company's firm commitments and highly probable forecasted transactions.

-Most of Airbus' revenue is denominated in US dollars, while a major portion of its costs is incurred in euro and to some extent in other foreign currencies.
-Consequently, to the extent that Airbus does not use financial instruments to hedge its exposure resulting from this currency mismatch, its profits will be affected by changes in the €/US\$ exchange rate.
-As Airbus intends to generate profits primarily from its operations rather than through speculation on exchange rate movements, it uses hedging strategies to manage and minimise the impact of exchange rate fluctuations on these profits.
+Most of the Company's revenue is denominated in US dollars, while a major portion of its costs is incurred in euro and to a lesser extent in other foreign currencies.
+Consequently, to the extent that the Company does not use financial instruments to hedge its exposure resulting from this currency mismatch, its profits will be affected by changes in the \in /US\$ exchange rate.
+As the Company intends to generate profits primarily from its operations rather than through speculation on exchange rate movements, it uses hedging strategies to manage and minimise the impact of exchange rate fluctuations on these profits.

-With respect to its commercial aircraft products, Airbus typically hedges firmly committed sales in US dollar using a "first flow approach".
-Under that approach, the foreign currency derivatives Airbus enters into are designated as a hedge of the first US dollar inflows received from the customer at aircraft delivery in a given month.
-The strategy implies that only a portion of the expected monthly customer payments made at aircraft delivery are hedged.
-For this reason, a reduction of monthly cash inflows as a result of postponements or order cancellations have no impact on the effectiveness of the hedge as long as the actual gross US dollar cash inflows received at aircraft delivery in a particular month exceed the portion designated as being hedged in that month.
-However, if the monthly US dollar cash inflows received at aircraft delivery are expected to be, or prove to be, less than the notional amount of the hedges maturing in that month, the excess portion of the hedge notional will disqualify for hedge accounting and the related fair value changes or settlement gains or losses will be recognised in financial result.
+With respect to its commercial aircraft products, until 30 June 2018 the Company typically hedged firmly committed sales in US dollar using a "first flow approach".
+Under that approach, the foreign currency derivatives the Company entered into were designated as a hedge of the first US dollar inflows received from the customer at aircraft delivery in a given month.
+The strategy implied that only a portion of the expected monthly customer payments made at aircraft delivery were hedged.
+For this reason, a reduction of monthly cash inflows as a result of postponements or order cancellations had no impact on the effectiveness of the hedge as long as the actual gross US dollar cash inflows received at aircraft delivery in a particular month exceeded the portion designated as being hedged in that month.
+However, if the monthly US dollar cash inflows received at aircraft delivery were expected to be, or proved to be, less than the notional amount of the hedges maturing in that month, the excess portion of the hedge notional would disqualify for hedge accounting and the related fair value changes or settlement gains or losses would be recognised in financial result.